SkyWars/SkyWars/docs/skywars/faq.md

 If you are using WorldEdit support, please ensure that your WorldEdit version is up to date, and that you are using the latest development version if you are using Minecraft 1.9+.
 There is a bug in some earlier WorldEdit versions which causes doors to not be placed correctly.

 ### Help!
+My players are spawning and falling into the void, in my custom arena.

+The arena you've added may have been cut off when you created it.
+If this is the case, and the players spawn where it was cut off, they will fall directly into the void rather than landing on solid ground.

+To fix this, you need to repeat setting up your arena, but be sure to look directly along the north/south and east/west directions before you set each position to make sure you aren't going to cut off any of the arena!

+### Help!
 UnsupportedClassVersionError unsupported major.minor version ...

 You need Java 7 to run SkyWars.
 Please update your server's Java version.